 When I first created the Gantt chart template for Excel, my goal was simplicity and ease-of-use.
 Over time it became more complex as people requested new features, capabilities, and different ways to define task durations and dependencies.
 With the added features, keeping it easy-to-use became more difficult.

 The goal for version 4.0 was to maintain functionality while making it both easy and intuitive to use.
-In other words, we wanted to return to the idea of “Gantt Charts Made Easy!”
+In other words, we wanted to return to the idea of "Gantt Charts Made Easy!"
+The two main changes have to do with making it easier to edit WBS numbering, and eliminating the need to copy/paste template rows for different ways of defining tasks durations and dependencies.

 1. WBS Numbering Controlled with a Simple Drop-Down Selection